-University Students Take Honors for Innovation and Creativity in Walt Disney Imagineering’s 26th Imaginations Design Competition
+College Students Receive Awards for Innovation and Creativity in Walt Disney Imagineering’s 27th Imaginations Design Competition

-The six teams of finalists visited Walt Disney Imagineering’s main campus in Glendale, Calif., from January 23 to 27 to meet and network with Imagineers, go behind the scenes where Disney magic is created, and interview for paid internships during their visit.
+The six teams of finalists received an all-expense-paid trip to Walt Disney Imagineering in California from January 22 to 26 to meet and network with Imagineers, go behind-the-scenes to see how Disney magic is created, and interview for paid internships during their visit.

 Throughout the years, hundreds of students from universities all across the United States have participated in this competition and had the opportunity to present their projects to Imagineering executives.
-Some of them have gone on to become interns or full-time Imagineers, thus fulfilling their dreams of working on a variety of new projects for Disney theme parks and resorts around the world.
+Many of them have become interns and fulfilled their dream of working alongside Imagineers.
+Some have even become full-time Imagineers and returned to serve as mentors or judges for future Imaginations competitions.

 Walt Disney Imagineering

 Walt Disney Imagineering is the unique, creative force behind Walt Disney Parks and Resorts that dreams up, designs and builds all Disney theme parks, resorts, attractions, cruise ships, real estate developments, and regional entertainment venues worldwide.
 Imagineering’s unique strength comes from the dynamic global team of creative and technical professionals building on the Disney legacy of storytelling to pioneer new forms of entertainment through technical innovation and creativity.

 The name “Imagineering” combines imagination with engineering.
 Building upon the legacy of Walt Disney, Imagineers bring art and science together to turn fantasy into reality and dreams into magic.